-At each of the last five Annual Meetings of Stockholders, over 90% of shares voted were in support of the Company's executive compensation program.
-Pursuant to Section 14A of the Exchange Act, our Board of Directors is again submitting for a non-binding stockholder vote our executive compensation as described in this proxy statement (commonly referred to as "say-on-pay").
+At each of the last six Annual Meetings of Stockholders, over 90% of shares voted were in support of the Company's executive compensation program.
+Pursuant to Section 14A of the Exchange Act and SEC rules, our Board of Directors is again submitting for a non-binding stockholder vote our executive compensation as described in this proxy statement (commonly referred to as "say-on-pay").
 We plan to hold this vote annually.